srozb/parasite/README.md

 ## Parasite Highlights

-* **Inject Delight**: Run code on DLL load (`DllMain`), optionally creating a separate thread and simulating necessary exports to satisfy the loader.
-Temprarily disable **Loader Lock for thread creation**.
+* **Inject Delight:** Run code on DLL load (`DllMain`), optionally creating a separate thread and simulating necessary exports to satisfy the loader.
+* **Temporarily Disabling Loader Lock for Thread Creation:** To avoid potential deadlocks when interacting with WinAPI functions like `CreateThread` and `WaitForSingleObject`, the [LoaderLock is temporarily disabled](https://github.com/srozb/parasite/blob/master/src/lockpick.nim#L16) during thread creation.
+This ensures seamless execution of these system calls without introducing synchronization conflicts.
 * **Remote Control**:  Spin up an HTTP server within the injected process, enabling remote control and communication (perfect for targets like `lsass.exe`).
-* **Process Playtime**: Dynamically load/unload dlls in running processes for on-the-fly modifications.
+* **Process Playtime:** Dynamically load/unload dlls in running processes for on-the-fly modifications.
 * **Memory Snapshot:** Capture a full snapshot of the target's memory using `dbghelp.dll`'s  `MiniDumpWriteDump`.
 * **Process Migration**: Hop between processes with classic DLL injection techniques (using `WriteProcessMemory`, `CreateRemoteThread`, and `LoadLibrary`).
 * **Command Execution**: Execute shell commands within the context of your injected process for stealthy control.
 * **Modularity & Speed:**  Parasite's design encourages easy extensibility - build standalone executables (injectors, dumpers) with ease!
-And it's lightning-fast!⚡
+And it's lightning-fast!⚡️

 ## Getting Started